ezsystems/ezplatform-graphql/doc/domain_schema.md

 Both method receive as arguments a reference to the schema array, and an array of arguments.

-A custom worker must be passed to the `BD\EzPlatformGraphQLBundle\DomainContent\RepositoryDomainGenerator` service by means of a compiler pass that adds a call to `addWorker()`.
+A custom worker must be passed to the `EzSystems\EzPlatformGraphQL\DomainContent\RepositoryDomainGenerator` service by means of a compiler pass that adds a call to `addWorker()`.

 ### Data available to workers